dart-archive/www.dartlang.org/src/site/docs/tutorials/web-ui/index.markdown

 We will be adding coverage of template conditionals and template loops.

 {% comment %}

+xx: where can template expressions appear? bind-value, anywhere in a text attribute, as the value of a named attribute (which is the Dart var name as with the ratio example)

 ##Using conditionals and loops and other exciting things {#conditionals}

 xx